The Monbiot Effect Series

 This corruption extends down into the culture, with the French government doing the bare minimum for human trafficking.
 [16] And while crime is down on the surface, the Paris Police wipes out tens of thousands of crimes off the books, [17] and adds extra police to deal with the increase of crime.
 [18]

-Many atheists also see Sweden, Norway, Denmark and the Czech Republic as friendly atheist countries.
+And don't forget about the sexual harassment in France.
+It's so common that French women consider it normal.
+[19] Many atheists also see Sweden, Norway, Denmark and the Czech Republic as friendly atheist countries.
 But the comparison to the US in regards to social dysfunction is nonsensical.

+Scandinavian countries aren't superpowers like the US government.
+There are many characteristics of a superpower government, but I would loosely define it as a government that influences policy in other developed and developing countries.
 If the US government changes their policy on something, usually, other countries will follow suit.
 This is not the case for Scandinavian countries.
 The US government doesn't follow suit if Scandinavian countries change their policy on an issue.

 On a side note, Canada isn't a superpower either.
 If the Canadian government changes their policy on something, governments of developed countries will usually think, that's nice.
 Good for you Canada.
 And leave it at that.
 Climate change cult policies are an exception.

 Another reason why the statistics of Scandinavian countries can't be compared to the US (aside from population) is because of diversity.
 Scandinavian countries are predominantly populated by their own nationality.
 The US consists of a diverse multiethnic and multireligous population.
+And to be accurate, the Scandinavian utopian lifestyle is a myth.
+Their suicide rates are some of the highest in the world.
+[20]

 Some atheists like to see China as an atheist country.
 And I agree it is.
 But China is run by a communist state controlled government, where natural agriculture doesn't really exist; [21] where the air isn't fit to breathe;[22] [23] [24] and where human rights are worth nothing.
 [25] [26] [27] [28] [29] [30]